‘She Said’ Is a Frustratingly Dull Drama About Exposing Harvey Weinstein’s Sexual Abuse

 Harvey Weinstein is a monster who’s rightly serving 23 years behind bars for rape and criminal sexual acts, and The New York Times journalists who broke the news about his misdeeds, Jodi Kantor and Megan Twohey—as well as the dozens of women who came forward for that piece (and afterward) to tell their tales of abuse and coercion—deserve nothing but praise.
 Nonetheless, the story of how that bombshell feature came about does not make for a riveting movie.
 World-premiering at this year’s New York Film Festival (ahead of its Nov.
 18 theatrical debut), and on the eve of Weinstein’s Los Angeles trial, She Said is an earnest and well-intentioned dramatization of Kantor and Twohey’s efforts to officially out Weinstein as a serial sexual predator, which ultimately helped fuel the #MeToo and Time’s Up movements.
 It’s also wholly inert, and no more evocative than the reportage upon which it’s based.

 An adaptation of Kantor and Twohey’s book of the same name, She Said wants to be a feminist All the President’s Men or Spotlight, the problem being that it lacks those superior predecessors’ mystery and momentum.
 Directed by Maria Schrader (Netflix’s Unorthodox), the film—following a brief 1992 prologue—picks up in 2016 with Times reporter Twohey (Carey Mulligan) convincing Rachel Crooks (Emma O’Connor) to go on the record about the mistreatment she suffered at the hands of then-presidential hopeful Donald Trump, only to see it result in harassment for Crooks and zero consequences for Trump.
 The fact that Saturday Night Live’s James Austin Johnson provides the voice for Trump immediately interjects a strain of strange cartoonishness into these otherwise serious proceedings.
-That disconnect between fantasy and reality only escalates when Ashley Judd appears as herself in a turn that comes off as more than a tad jarring, especially since fellow Weinstein accusers Rose McGowan and Gwyneth Paltrow are played (in audio phone calls) by actresses.
+That disconnect between fantasy and reality only escalates when Ashley Judd appears as herself in a turn that comes off as more than a tad jarring, especially since fellow Weinstein accuser Rose McGowan is played (in audio phone calls) by an actress.

 This isn’t to say that Judd’s willingness to put herself on the line against Weinstein wasn’t intensely commendable; rather, it’s to note that She Said fails to strike a consistent balance between its authentic and fictionalized elements.
 It’s difficult to shake the impression that, in terms of coherence and comprehensiveness, a documentary would have better served this narrative.
 Still, Schrader does the best that she can with her relatively by-the-numbers recitation of Kantor and Twohey’s Herculean struggle to drag Weinstein’s offenses into the light of day.
 The director’s bland aesthetics are clean and grave, vacillating between images in which Kantor, Twohey and others are small and isolated in the frame (to suggest their powerlessness) and close-ups and group shots (to convey the camaraderie that binds them on this mission).
 Such visuals are only slightly more inventive than those found in Spotlight, but at least they don’t distract attention away from the heroic bravery on display.